 4. Building Authority through Link Building

 Along with content strategy and addressing your audience’s pain points, there are also other facets of B2B SaaS SEO that you should optimize.
-One of these facets is link building, which is an integral part of off-page SEO.
+One of these facets is building links, which is an integral part of off-page SEO.
 Collecting backlinks pointing to your SaaS website is always a great way to increase your authority, that is, if you’re getting these backlinks from high-authority B2B sources.

 Identifying authoritative B2B sources for backlinks

 These are just some bad practices you should avoid in link building.
-What you should do instead is to naturally build up your links by contributing beneficial guest blogs or taking advantage of your social media presence.
+What you should do instead is to naturally build up your links by contributing beneficial guest blogs or taking advantage of your social media marketing efforts.

 Guest posting and contributing to industry publications